Tea is essential to Chinese new year celebration. In every corner of the world where there are Chinese, you find tea.

 A time to catch up, a time to care and share some laughs.
 Very similar to Christmas family gathering.

-And if you are curious about what animal year is 2018, it is the year of Dog.
-You can find out more about Chinese horoscope for 2018 here.
-Here is a 2018 prediction snapshot from these guys as well:
+And if you are curious about what animal year is 2023, it is the year of Rabbit.
+Here is a 2023 prediction snapshot from these guys as well: